 A refugee student has been granted immigration permission in the UK whereas, an asylum seeker has applied to the Home Office to be recognised as a refugee but is yet to receive confirmation.
-For further information about how we can support your journey at university, please contact us at firstname.lastname@example.org.
+For further information about how we can support your journey at university, please contact us via LSBU MyAccount or by using our Enquiry Form.

 Our support package for refugee and asylum-seeking students includes:

-- A team to help – at LSBU, we offer students support for all queries, concerns and support needs, please contact us via LSBU MyAccount or by using our Enquiry Form.
+A team to help – at LSBU, we offer students support for all queries, concerns and support needs, please contact us via LSBU MyAccount or by using our Enquiry Form.